 The 40 small squares in this Clerkenwell roof garden's surface motif were replaced with smooth paving stones by reversing two sections of grass and inverting the layout.
 Adapting the material to embrace its urban environment dynamically has created vibrant staccato rhythm, and infused grassy qualities within sympathetic hard landscaping.
 In this inner-city roof garden, the surrounding treeless landscape was invigorated by a green canvas, which envelops an L-shaped outline.

 This lush, leafy corner forms a verdant tapestry within a large Covent Garden rooftop, where its layout is pivotal in humanising the space amid a Central London urban setting, while contrasting the outdoor kitchen and dining areas.
-With an architectural design abundant in green hedges, Olive trees and emerald herby foliage, the faux grass fuses an organic composition in its feathery texture.
+With an architectural roof terrace design abundant in green hedges, Olive trees and herby foliage, the faux grass fuses an organic progression in its emerald feathery texture.

 For this Highbury family garden, we designed a tactile, fun zone to extend a play area for two boys, where variation in grass height and tone infused a touch of outdoor playfulness.
 In garden settings, it's best to include a compacted, granular sub-base to produce a solid, well-drained surface, where edges fastened to a wooden framework retain stability.
-Kiln-dried sand, brushed evenly into grass fibres, provides a clean finish – a practice we often utilise within roof terrace landscapes, family gardens and golf putting greens.
+Kiln-dried sand, brushed evenly into the grass fibres, provides a clean finish – a practice we often utilise in roof terrace landscape designs, large family gardens and golf putting greens.

 In this Mayfair courtyard garden, a low maintenance design extends functionality for the whole family, where we crafted an asymmetrical composition by utilising an artificial grass verge highlighting a white, tiled patio.
 The minimalist layout enhances movement, producing a play area for two boys, while an elegant stretch of grass underlines Box hedging linearity, augmenting a layered detail design palette of tactile jade hues to complete a sequence of integral patio ideas.